needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ## Subsystems

 AR Foundation is built on subsystems.
 A **subsystem** is a platform-agnostic interface for surfacing different types of information.
 The AR-related subsystems in this package uses the namespace `UnityEngine.XR.ARSubsystems`.
-You occasionally need to interact with the types in the `UnityEngine.XR.ARSubsystems` namespace.
 For more details, see [Subsystems](arsubsystems/arsubsystems.md).

-Each subsystem handles specific functionality.
+Each subsystem handles specific functionality and is independent from other subsystems.
 For example, `XRPlaneSubsystem` provides the plane detection interface.

 ### Providers

 A **provider** is a concrete implementation of a subsystem.
-For example, the `Google ARCore XR Plug-in` package contains the ARCore implementation for many of the AR-related subsystems.
+For example, the [Google ARCore XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arcore@5.0/) package contains the ARCore implementation for many of the AR-related subsystems.

 Because different providers have varying support for specific features, each subsystem also has a descriptor that indicates which specific subsystem features it supports.
 For example, the `XRPlaneSubsystemDescriptor` contains properties indicating whether it supports horizontal or vertical plane detection.